yWorks/svg2pdf.js/README.md

 ### Testing

-The `tests` folder contains a set of unit tests.
+The `test` folder contains a set of unit tests.
 Each unit test has its own folder and contains exactly two files:

 - A `spec.svg` file that contains the svg to test
 - A `reference.pdf` file that is generated automatically and serves as reference for regression testing